HeshanKarunaratne/notes/README.md

       - java.util package

     67 .
 What is Serial Version UID?
-      - To remember loaded serialized class and serialized object are compatible
+    - To remember loaded serialized class and serialized object are compatible.
     - If serialVersionUID is not provided in a Serializable class, the JVM will generate one automatically

+    68 .
+What are functional interfaces in Java?
+    - An interface that contains one abstract method.
+    - Can have any number of default methods
+    - Functionality can be implemented using Lambda expression, anonymous class or method reference

+    69 .
+Explain exception hierarchy?
+    - Throwable
+      - Exception(recoverable)
+        - Checked
+        - Runtime
+      - Error(Non recoverable)

+    70 .
+What is CountDownLatch?
+    - Can cause a thread to block until other threads have completed a given task

+    71 .
+What is CyclicBarrier?
+    - Allows fixed number of threads that must wait for each other to reach a common point before continuing execution

+    72 .
+What are the types of inheritance in Java?
+    - Single level: Only one class is derived from the parent class
+    - Multi level: One class inherits the features from a parent class and the newly created sub-class becomes the base class for another new class
+    - Hierarchical: Many subclasses inherit from one single class is known as Hierarchical Inheritance
+    - Multiple: Subclass can inherit features from more than one parent class
+    - Hybrid: Combination of more than two types of inheritance

+    73 .
+What is the difference between permgen and metaspace?
+    - Permgen is a special heap space that keeps track of loaded class metadata and JVM stores all the static content in this memory section
+    - It was removed completely in JDK 8
+    - Metaspace is the new memory space and this native memory region grows automatically by default

+    74 .
+Can you start a thread twice in java?
+    - No, it will give IllegalThreadStateException

 - Spring

     1 .
 Explain Dependency Inversion and Inversion Of Control concepts in Spring?